pantheon-systems/documentation/source/content/guides/wordpress-composer/06-wordpress-ic.md

 - The root `/composer.json` file is owned by the downstream site.
 Maintainers of _custom upstreams_ should avoid editing this file.
 This allows the downstream site maintainer to adjust the `/composer.json` file without creating potential conflicts when merging upstream updates.

-- The `upstream-config/composer.json` file is owned by the upstream maintainer.
+- The `upstream-configuration/composer.json` file is owned by the upstream maintainer.
 It is included by the root `composer.json` file, and allows upstreams to add or remove packages from downstream sites.
 Changes are automatically incorporated into the downstream site whenever upstream updates are applied.
+Pantheon has developed a tool to help you work with upstream configuration called [upstream-management](https://packagist.org/packages/pantheon-systems/upstream-management), which you can install by using `composer require pantheon-systems/upstream-management:^1`.

 ## Create Your WordPress Integrated Composer Site